DataDog/dd-trace-dotnet/docs/development/AutomaticInstrumentation.md

 }
 ```

+> Note that both `OnMethodBegin` and `OnMethodEnd` are optional.
+If you only need one of the integration points, you can omit the others

 ### Instrumentation attributes

 A source generator is used to automatically "find" all custom instrumentation classes in the app and generate a list of them to pass to the native CLR profiler.
 We do this by using one of two attributes: